-• Lectures will be held on Tuesdays and Thursdays at 14:00 and lasting for about 1.5 hours

-- Attendance is either via the Webex link in the D2L shell for the course, or in person in room SN-2101. - Recordings of lectures should be available via the D2L shell. - Office Hours: A discussion period will follow each lecture.
+- Lectures will be held on Tuesdays and Thursdays at 10:00-11:30 via the Webex link in the D2L shell for the course.
+Recordings should also be available via the D2L shell. - Office Hours: A discussion period will follow each lecture.
 Contact me privately if you wish to book an appointment at some other time. - Prerequisites: an introductory (typically undergraduate) course in graph theory - Suggested Textbook: "Introduction to Graph Theory," 2nd edition, by Douglas B. West.
 ISBN 978-0130144003.